KamGor/KamGor/README.md

 > Learn from yesterday, live for today, hope for tomorrow.
 The important thing is not to stop questioning.

-Hi, I'm Kamil - a DevOps Engineer at **Hotailors - Business Travel Simplified** working on a platform which helps companies to travel smarter, faster, easier and safer.
-Previously working as Software Developer at the same company.
-I'm a huge fan of cycling and Fallout series
+Hi, I'm Kamil.
+I'm a huge fan of cycling and Fallout series also I love dogs.

 ## ⚙️ Technologies I use